Custom Provider

 }

-This document contains three examples: Datasaur Custom API, OpenAI, and Gemini.
-For easier reference and understanding, below data will be used across all the examples.
+This document includes three examples: Datasaur Custom API, OpenAI, and Gemini.
+The following data is used across all examples for consistency:

-1. The expected HTTP request body of a specific LLM provider.
+* The **expected HTTP request body** for a specific LLM provider.

 [